-Turtles often worry and resist the idea of potty training at school.
+Shy children often worry and resist the idea of potty training at school.
 Make sure they become very familiar and comfortable with the bathroom at school.
 Pressure from teachers or peers will make things more difficult.

-Owls are class leaders in potty learning and are encouraged by putting them into a role model position.
+Cautious children are class leaders in potty learning and are encouraged by putting them into a role model position.

-Squirrels are squirrelly at school!
+High-energy children are squirrelly at school!
 They do best when they are escorted regularly to the potty.
 Don’t count on them handling the potty process alone just yet.